Chapter 8 : Carnival

 “You look pleased,” Theo interjected, pulling up a seat beside her.

-“This is the best idea that anyone has ever had, ever,” Ginny repeated for the thousandth time as she walked down the marble staircase with Harry, Ron, and Hermione.
+“This is the best idea that anyone has ever had, ever,” Ginny repeated for the thousandth time as she skipped down the marble staircase beside Harry, Ron, and Hermione.
 “I can’t wait.”

+Hermione smiled.
 “You’re being ridiculous, Ginny.
-It’s just a carnival, albeit a terrific one.”
+It’s just a carnival, albeit a great one.”

 Smiling with her friends, Hermione led the way into the Great Hall.

-“Merlin,” Harry breathed, his eyes widening.
+“Merlin,” Harry breathed, his eyes widening as he stopped in his tracks.
 “Look at this!”

 Ginny and Harry congratulated Ron and Hermione, but couldn’t take their eyes off the spectacular scene around them.